ramon-astudillo/vimbox/README.md

 VimBox
 ======

-`VimBox` allows you to manually/programmatically sync notes/logs across machines while having as few files as possible locally (even none).
-Current features are

-* No need for the dropbox client (uses the Python API v2)
+I use vim a lot, I keep a lot of notes across machines. `VimBox` was born as a cheap way to sync those notes using dropbox while having a bit more control than with their client, namely

+* Manual sync: `vimbox /notes/cookbook` will download the remote file open it in `vim` and push it to remote upon closing.

+* Minimal syncing: Can be set to keep zero files in the computer.
+Local files can be used to work offline.

-* Merge of local and remote discrepancies through `vimdiff`
+* Merge operation: If there are discrepancies between local and remote `vimdiff` will be called instead of `vim`.

-* File browsing autocomplete with `TAB` as if folders were local
+* Autocomplete: File browsing autocomplete with `TAB` as if folders were local.
+It uses `bash` `complete` command for this.

-* Optional removal of local files after pushing to remote

-* Offline mode keeps all functionalities
+* Optional encryption in the dropbox side with `pycrypto`.
+Names will be hashed and content encripted.

+* Comes with the expected `vimbox ls` (`rm` `cp` `mv`)

-* Importable methods to use in other modules
+* Importable methods to use in other modules `from vimbox import edit, move`.

+* Code is though to replace `vim` and `vimdiff` by other editors

+* Code is though to add backends other than dropbox (paper is in sight)

-* Seamless file encryption in the dropbox side
+* Works in OSX and Linux, uses dropbox v2 API.

 # Examples